pic pic

 Enabling Multithreading

-Each Julia session is initialized with a pool of threads available for execution.
+Each Julia session is initialized with a given pool of threads available.
 Since each thread can run a set of instructions independently, the total number of threads determines how many instructions can be processed simultaneously.

-# package Threads automatically imported when you start Julia
+# package `Threads` is automatically imported when you start a Julia session

 Threads.nthreads()